 I already knew this, but it helped greatly to receive an unexpected confirmation.
 It was a gift to me in my exhaustion.

-Our family is in the middle of a battle, one that we will win.
+Our family is in the middle of a battle, one that will be won.
 We’ve known it for years.
 The outcome is sure.
 There will be healing and vindication.

 I don’t know when or how, but I hope you will stay close by for the rest of the story.